-The PicoSample 4 workspace takes full advantage of your screen or array of screens, allowing you to resize the window to fit any display resolution supported by Windows.
+The PicoSample 4 workspace takes full advantage of your available single or multiple display size and resolution, allowing you to resize the window to fit any display resolution supported by Windows.

 You decide how much space to give to the trace display and the measurements display, and whether to open or hide the control menus.
 The user interface is fully touch- or mouse-operable, with grabbing and dragging of traces, cursors, regions and parameters.
 In touchscreen mode, an enlarged parameter control is displayed to assist adjustments on smaller touchscreen displays.

 To zoom, either draw a zoom window or use the numerical zoom and offset controls.
 You can display up to four different zoomed views of the displayed waveforms.

-“Hidden trace” icons show a live view of any channels that are not visible on the main display.
+“Hidden trace” icons show a live view of any channels that are not currently on the main display.

 The interaction of timebase, sampling rate and capture size is normally handled automatically, but there is also an option to override this and specify the order of priority of these three parameters.

 When working with multiple traces, you can display them all on one grid or separate them into two or four grids.
 You can also plot signals in XY mode with or without additional voltage-time grids.
 The persistence display modes use color-contouring or shading to show statistical variations in the signal.
 Trace display can be in either dots-only or vector format and all these display settings can be independent, trace by trace.
 Custom trace labeling is also available.